Last Updated on December 26, 2020 by Rakesh Gupta

 Using Scheduled Flow, you can streamline the Flow’s logic and create a better performance Flow.
 Scheduled Flows allow you to specify a filter on an Object and run only for a set of records.

-Let us use Lightning Flow to solve the above business requirement.
-Perform the following steps to create the solution using the new Lightning Flow Designer:
+Let us use Salesforce Flow to solve the above business requirement.
+Perform the following steps to create the solution using the new Flow Builder:

 - Log-in into your developer org.